Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 San Antonio (Boedo)

-A very local restaurant that was founded by Polish immigrants in 1976 and then told to Galician (Spanish) immigrants.
+A very local restaurant that was founded by Polish immigrants in 1976 and then taken over by Galician (Spanish) immigrants.

 • Doble de muzzarella